papagorgio23/Python101/charge-off-ffn/README.md

 ## Loan Default Model

-This is a shiny app
+This is a shiny app to demo a Loan Default Model